jeniyat/cse_5521_AU20/homeworks/HW_1/Readme.md

 Download or clone this repository.
 This code, and the idea for the assignment, comes from [UC Berkeley](https://inst.eecs.berkeley.edu//~cs188/pacman/home.html).

 * Open up the Windows Command Line or Mac Terminal or Linux Terminal.

 * Change your directory to the folder with the pacman code.
-You should see a file called commands.txt and two folders: layouts and py.
+You should see a file called `commands.txt` and two folders: `layouts` and `py`.

-* Run some of these commands (as listed in commands.txt) to make sure your setup works.
+* Run some of these commands (as listed in `commands.txt`) to make sure your setup works.
 Below are some examples:

 ```
 python py/pacman.py
 ```

 ```
 python py/pacman.py --layout tinyMaze --pacman GoWestAgent
 ```

 * Make sure you can execute pacman.
 See what happens when you run this command:

 ```